thegetty/quire/packages/11ty/_plugins/figures/README.md

 The plugin adds `FigureMedia` objects to 11ty global data.
 For front-end component writers, these objecst are usually fetched with the `getFigureMedia` filter; the returned objects and are components' primary means of accessing figures data.
 In addition to the properties supplied by users in `figures.yaml`, `FigureMedia` objects feature properties prepared for use by components:

-- `derivatives`: An map of derivative names (from `transformations`, above) to objects containing `paths` and `dimensions` for that derivative. `paths` provides an `internal` property with the asset path for this figure when emitted internal to the publication (before asset bundling), an `absolute` property with the asset path for this figure when emitted in the final deployment, and a `uri` property with the fully qualified URI for this figure.
+- `derivatives`: A map of derivative names (from `transformations`, above) to objects containing `paths` and `dimensions` for that derivative. `paths` provides an `internal` property with the asset path for this figure when emitted internal to the publication (before asset bundling), an `absolute` property with the asset path for this figure when emitted in the final deployment, and a `uri` property with the fully qualified URI for this figure.

 The contents of these objects are determined by the figure type:
   - For figure images, the derivative names available are those configured by `transformations` for each figure image -- `full`, `printImage`, `staticInlineFigureImage`, and `thumbnail`.